JassinAlSafe/SAAS-Resturant-/restaurant-inventory/src/db/migrations/README_STORAGE_RLS.md

 The SQL script will:

-- Create the `restaurant-icons` bucket if it doesn't exist
+- Create the `restaurant-icons` bucket if it doesn\'t exist
 - Enable Row Level Security on the storage tables
 - Drop any existing policies for the bucket
 - Create new policies that allow: